open-edge-insights/eii-core/common/libs/EIIMessageBus/README.md

 1. Having a single application publish multiple topics over a single IPC socket file
-2. Connecting ZeroMQ IPC publishers to the EII ZeroMQ Broker
+2. Connecting ZeroMQ IPC publishers to the ZeroMQ Broker

 For the second use case, there is an additional property which must be specified;
 the `brokered` configuration value.
 This is must be a boolean value, with `true`